-Dark Defender is a classic castle defense game, targeting mobile (Android and iOS).
+Grim Defender is a classic castle defense game, targeting mobile (Android and iOS).
 The project is started and led by me.
 The game allows dozens of viable builds (5 weapon types, 4 support module types, 4 spell types, 4 trap types, 30+ upgrades).
 Level waves are procedurally generated and provide endless gameplay with unique enemies (19+) and challenging bosses (5+).
-A big issue for me was the balancing; manually crafting numbers that provide a fair but challenging experience for more than 1000 levels is cumbersome, especially due to the large number of possible builds.
-As solution, I implemented an AI agent (automated game balancing) that is able to autonomously play the game (rule-based agent, k-Means for group detection, Monte Carlo for build evaluation) and test different parameters and builds in no time; this helped extremely in detecting overpowered/underpowered builds as well as improve the general balance.
-I used the micro-framework Spark to implement a REST API as back-end for persistency/savestate backup and ranking/highscore functions.
-Dark Defender is released soon!
+A big issue was the balancing; manually crafting numbers that provide a fair but challenging experience for more than 1000 levels is cumbersome, especially due to the large number of possible builds.
+As solution, I implemented an AI agent that is able play the game (rule-based agent, k-Means for group detection) and test different parameters and builds; this helped extremely in detecting overpowered/underpowered builds as well as improve the general balance.
+I used the micro-framework Spark as backend and MongoDB for persistency.

-ProcJump is a competitive 2D platform game created by applying the 3-step generic framework for procedural game level generation that I proposed earlier.
+ProcJump is a 2D platform game created as showcase for the 3-step generic framework for procedural game level generation that I proposed earlier.
 Levels are randomly generated and increase in difficulty as the player progresses.
 Due to the algorithm's structure, solvability is always guaranteed; this solution can even be shown to the player as an instant replay feature.
-I plan to improve the procedural generation (level geometry, obstacles, moving platforms) and aim to release the game as a competitive highscore based and fast paced platformer on Android, iOS and HTML5.
-All assets so far are placeholders.
+All assets are free placeholders.

 |Development||Java, libGDX, free graphics|

 A 3-Step Generic Framework for Procedural Game Level Generation